 It is up to you to familiarize yourself with all of these various opinions that are out there so that you can decide what makes the most sense to YOU about your own anxiety.

-It is my belief that GAD and Panic Disorder do not stem from some type of mental illness or great mysterious “force”.
+It is MY belief that GAD and Panic Disorder do not stem from some type of mental illness or great mysterious “force”.
 I don’t believe that GAD and Panic Disorder are serious conditions at all.
-They just FEEL very serious, and those feelings happen to be louder than you are right now.
+They just FEEL very serious, and those feelings happen to be the loudest thing going on in your head right now.

 For more information on my history with anxiety, check out my video Introduction to The Worry Games.